 Franklin Health Pediatrics

-The health care providers at Franklin County’s only pediatric medical practice are developmentally oriented and trained in skilled assessment to focus on prevention, detection, and management of physical, behavioral, and developmental problems that affect infants, children, and adolescents.
+Our health care providers are developmentally oriented and trained in skilled assessment to focus on prevention, detection, and management of physical, behavioral, and developmental problems that affect infants, children, and adolescents.
 Our pediatricians work to foster healthy lifestyles, and ease the day-to-day difficulties for those with chronic conditions.
 The practice’s doctors also staff the pediatric hospitalist service at Franklin Memorial Hospital.

-Primary and urgent care is provided by our pediatricians and nurse practitioner.
-Our clinical social worker provides behavioral health services for the practice’s patients.
+Primary and urgent care is provided by our pediatricians and nurse practitioners.

 Our Team of Care Providers